 1020 Start pretzel dough.
 Forgot to include sourdough starter, again.

-1032 Review 9 year olds cursive, journal, writing notebook, poetry memory.
+1032 Review 9-year-olds cursive, journal, writing notebook, poetry memory.

-1121 Finally finish sending resume to BraveWriter.
+1121 Finally finish sending my resume to BraveWriter.
 That was an extensive application process.
 Ask girls to be quiet, because they’re arguing.

 1125 Listen to girls enact French conversation from their French vocabulary.

-1145 Listen to 9 year old short story and discuss plot and dialogue tags.
+1145 Listen to 9-year-old short story and discuss plot and dialogue tags.
 Clever plot combining ‘Once Upon a Time’ series and Wizard of Oz.
 (No other child would have been familiar with shows like ‘Once Upon a Time’ as young as him, but he’s the youngest of four).

-1157 Ask 12 year old daughter to rotate her laundry so I can start two loads of towel laundry that magically appeared after the weekend.
+1157 Ask 12-year-old daughter to rotate her laundry so I can start two loads of towel laundry that magically appeared after the weekend.

 1158 Kiss husband who arrived home from meetings.
 Find out he also brought home groceries.
 Another kiss.